rodrigorosalesa/Tennis-Big-Three/README.md

 ## Q2: TITLES BREAKDOWN
 Winning an ATP tournament is the greatest accomplishment when entering to the professional level in tennis, winning tournaments mean more points for the ranking system and more money earned.
 Tournaments in the ATP circuit are divided by level:
-- Grand Slam: 4 tournam-ents per year.
+- _Grand Slam_: 4 tournam-ents per year.
 This type of events gives the most money and the most points, the winner wins 2000 ATP points.
-- Master Finals: 1 tournament per year and only the best 8 players throughout the year can enter.
+- _Master Finals_: 1 tournament per year and only the best 8 players throughout the year can enter.
 This tournament gives 1500 ATP points to the winner.
-- Master 1000: 9 tournaments per year.
+- _Master 1000_: 9 tournaments per year.
 The winner gets 1000 ATP points.
-- Event 500: 11 tournaments per year.
+- _Event 500_: 11 tournaments per year.
 The winner gets 500 ATP points.
-- Event 250: 42 tournaments per year.
+- _Event 250_: 42 tournaments per year.
 The winner gets 250 ATP points.

 On average a player outside the top 100 of the world plays around 20 – 30 tournaments in a year, as a player start earning more points and move up the rankings they can be more selected on which tournaments to play; a player inside the top 20 only plays on average 15 – 20 tournaments to be on a good shape and get the best results in the best tournaments of the year.